WRLC Handbook

 All employees are at-will employees.
 Employment may be terminated at the will of the employee or the WRLC at any time for any reason not prohibited by law, with or without cause.

-Salary, benefits, and other employment issues are based on employment category, which is assigned to each employee’s job description.
-An employees’ job category is subject to change during the course of their employment but may only be changed with the approval of and written notice from the Executive Director.
+Salary, benefits, and other employment issues are based on an employment category (e.g., full-time, part-time, regular, temporary, exempt, and non-exempt), which is assigned to each employee’s job description.
+An employee’s job category is subject to change during the course of their employment but may only be changed with the approval of and written notice from the Executive Director.

 Full and Part-time